 An independent contractor, on the other hand, would be dictating to you when they're available to work, would have specific procedures for how they will do their job and would have a network of contacts to fill in for them if they had to miss a day on the job.

-How the Department of Labor defines employees versus independent contractors
+How does the Department of Labor define an employee versus an independent contractor?

 Economic dependence.
 An employee is generally dependent on their job for financial stability.
 Independent contractors are self-employed so they are providing their services to several different clients at the same time.
 Losing one client is not ideal, but will not generally cripple their business.